Project

 Since you seem interested in HTTP/3, please allow me to ask you to help us to understand why HTTP/3 should be a bigger priority for lighttpd.
 How are you using lighttpd that HTTP/3 is likely to make a difference for you?

-RE: HTTP/3? - Added by da almost 3 years ago
+RE: HTTP/3? - Added by da over 3 years ago

 I forgot to mention, All major web browsers except Safari ship HTTP/3 on by default now.
 It’s on in Safari Preview builds.